Gehenna (band): Musical style

-Jackie Smit of Chronicles of Chaos called Gehenna's second album, Malice, "a sterling example of symphonic black metal".
+Jackie Smit of Chronicles of Chaos called Gehenna's second full-length album, Malice, "a sterling example of symphonic black metal".
 According to Sanrabb, the album was "more influenced by the music we listen to ourselves, which basically is classical music and straight-forward heavy metal".
 Gehenna broke with symphonic black metal after that album.
 According to Smit, Murder was "a misguided attempt at a death metal record", which disappointed many fans of the band's earlier style.
 The vocals on that album were closer to shoutings typical for thrash metal than to the high screams typical for Norwegian black metal.
 In 2002, the band announced that the following album would be "a bit more melodic and keyboard-based than the last two", and that "people who liked the first three albums will be into the new material".
 Yet WW was "not so much a black metal phoenix rising from the ashes, but a band completely redefining their philosophy toward songwriting […], choosing […] to throw its lot in with the grim sounds of Darkthrone and Burzum.
 Indeed the record's harsh, raw guitar tone is very similar to the one that gave Hvis Lyset Tar Oss such a maleficent feel, while Dolgar's vocals drip with an unnerving and coarse hatred as the band hammer out their themes of war and destruction at a frenetic pace."